 Why This Isn’t the Time for a Public Option or Medicare for Some

-This has been a tumultuous week for healthcare reform.
-First, there was the pleasantly quick defeat of the American Health Care Act in the House of Representatives on Friday afternoon.
-Then, that evening, Sen. Sanders spoke at a town hall in Vermont with Sen. Pat Leahy and Rep. Peter Welch where he announced that he would introduce a Medicare for All bill.
+This has been a tumultuous time for healthcare reform.
+First there was the pleasantly quick defeat of the American Health Care Act in the House of Representatives last Friday afternoon.
+Then, that evening, Senator Sanders spoke at a town hall in Vermont with Senator Pat Leahy and Representative Peter Welch where he announced that he would introduce a Medicare for All bill.
 Medicare for All and Bernie supporters lit up social media with their excitement over the announcement.
 This should have been great news, but it wasn’t exactly.

 Advertisement